mprestin77/Deploy-NFS-cache-on-OCI/README.md

 sudo echo "/nfs-share *(rw,wdelay,no_root_squash,no_subtree_check,fsid=10,sec=sys,rw,secure,no_root_squash,no_all_squash)" > /etc/exports
 sudo exportfs -a
 ```
-Check the cachfiled service is running
+Check that cachfiled service is running

 sudo systemctl status cachefilesd